What is Air Pollution?

 Air pollution’s impact on health

-There are clear associations between air pollution and a number of conditions including heart and lung disease, respiratory conditions, dementia, miscarriage, stunted lung growth in children, teenage psychotic episodes, and reduced cognitive ability.
+There are clear links between air pollution and almost every organ in the body, leading to health conditions including heart and lung disease, asthma and COPD, dementia, miscarriage, stunted lung growth in children, teenage psychotic episodes, and reduced cognitive ability.

-The two pollutants of most concern are nitrogen dioxide and particulate matter.
+The two pollutants of most concern to us are nitrogen dioxide and particulate matter.
 Other dangerous pollutants include ozone and sulfur dioxide.

 Nitrogen dioxide (NO2)

-Road transport is estimated to be responsible for about 50% of NO2 emissions in London, and 49% of nitrogen oxides in the UK.
-Diesel engines, once promoted as more environmentally-friendly alternatives to petrol, have contributed to the high levels of NO2.
+Road transport is estimated to be responsible for about 50% of NO2 emissions in London and 49% of nitrogen oxides in the UK.
+Diesel engines, once promoted as more environmentally friendly alternatives to petrol, have contributed significantly to the high levels of NO2.

 In London, NO2 levels regularly exceed legal limits, which state that the NO2 annual mean value may not exceed 40 micrograms per cubic metre (µg/m3).
 In Brixton, London in 2024 that figure was 46 µg/m3.
-All of London breaches the more stringent (2021) World Health Organisation guideline limits for NO2.
+All of London breaches the more stringent 2021 World Health Organization (WHO) guideline limits for NO2.

 Particulate matter (PM2.5, PM10)